Shoulder arthroscopy is a minimally invasive surgical technique used to repair mainly soft tissue injuries around your shoulder joint.

 Capital Surgical Associates provides Boise with expert surgical care at an affordable price.
 Our doctors have privileges at Treasure Valley Hospital and St. Alphonsus Medical Center and St Luke's Medical Center in Boise.
 Patients can expect great orthopedic care in a friendly and caring environment.
 Our surgical specialties encompass knees, shoulders, back & spine, and many other areas of orthopedics.

-If you think you may need rotator cuff surgery, contact us today.
+If you think you may need a shoulder arthroscopy, contact us today.
 We are here to provide the best orthopedic and general surgical care in Boise.